smnh/TransitionJs/README.md

 ### `transitionOptions` object

 - `properties`: Array of `TransitionProperty` instances
-- `duration`: Default `transition-duration` for properties that do not specify duration
+- `duration`: Default `transition-duration` for properties that do not specify their `duration`.
+Default is `400ms`.
-- `delay`: Default `transition-delay` for properties that do not specify delay
+- `delay`: Default `transition-delay` for properties that do not specify their `delay`.
+Default is `0s`.
-- `timingFunction`: Default `transition-timing-function` for properties that do not specify timingFunction
+- `timingFunction`: Default `transition-timing-function` for properties that do not specify their `timingFunction`.
+Default is `ease`.
+- `continueFromCurrentValue`: Default `continueFromCurrentValue` for properties that do not specify their own value.
+Default is `false`.
+- `onBeforeChangeStyle`: A function that will be called on [before-change style](http://www.w3.org/TR/css3-transitions/#before-change-style) [style change event](http://www.w3.org/TR/css3-transitions/#style-change-event).
+- `onAfterChangeStyle`: A function that will be called on [after-change style](http://www.w3.org/TR/css3-transitions/#after-change-style) [style change event](http://www.w3.org/TR/css3-transitions/#style-change-event).
 - `onTransitionEnd`: A function that will be invoked when all of the `properties` have finished their transitions.
 It is invoked with two arguments.
 The first is the element on which the transition was made.
-And the second is a boolean value specifying if the transition was finished naturally (by firing `transitionend` event) or not.
-Which may be possible when another transition begins transitioning one of the properties that is already being transitioned by the current transition on the same element.
+And the second is a boolean flag specifying if the transition was finished naturally (by firing `transitionend` event) or by another transition which began transitioning one of the properties that were already being transitioned by the current transition.

 ### `TransitionProperty` class